Mueller accuses Manafort of attempted witness tampering

 Mueller's team is asking the Washington, D.C., federal court to revoke Manafort's current $10 million bail and is asking that the court "promptly schedule the hearing called for by the statute to determine Manafort's release status."

-Representatives for the special counsel's office declined to comment, and representatives for Manafort have not yet responded to ABC News.
+Representatives for the special counsel's office and for Mueller declined to comment to ABC News.

 Manafort faces two indictments in Washington, D.C., and Virginia on charges related to tax fraud and other financial crimes.